-- Test and clarify your understanding of the networking concepts by connecting computers to form a LAN, interconnected by routers and interconnected autonomous routing domains.
+- test and clarify your understanding of the networking concepts by connecting computers to form LANs, autonomous routing domains and interconnections;

-- test the effect on performance of using TCP versus UDP and of traffic control settings
+- test the performance of TCP versus UDP and of traffic control settings;

 This is a master level course for master and PhD students.

 LecturesLectures are on Thursdays 12:15-14:00 in room CM2 and simultaneously by zoom in room 631 4376 4890.
 Recordings are posted on youtube as soon as possible after the lecture.

 We use speakup for polls in class.
 During the lecture, you can go to web.speakup.info in a web browser.
 Or you can download the speakup app for your smartphone.
 This works in class and also if you are attending the lecture on zoom.